Customer Service

 “Customer is King”.
 An adage that we have all heard time and again!
 It is no surprise that it is such an oft-used adage since customers are the ones who drive revenues at organisations by making the decision to purchase products or services.
 Businesses simply cannot continue to exist if they do not have enough customers!

 Customers purchase and make buying decisions when they realise the need for a particular product or service.
 While purchasing, customers are aware of their own needs and requirements and have a very clear idea of the ideal service or product that they are looking for.
 Once a purchase is done, customers start weighing the time, money and effort put in for making the purchase, with the actual service or product received.
-It is important for customers to find value when they do this as it could affect subsequent buying decisions.
+It is important for customers to find value when they do this as it could affect subsequent buying decisions and fall within their zone of tolerance in marketing—the acceptable range of service they are willing to tolerate.

 So, why do customers make purchases from specific service providers or sellers?
 The fact of the matter is that customers are attracted to the expectation and promise of a superior level of service or a premier product.
 In the case of service delivery, when customers enter the service process, they do so with preconceived views of what constitutes an acceptable, less than acceptable and more than acceptable level of service.
 These expectations are based upon the image that the service provider has, prior experiences of the customer, or secondary data sources.
-Once they sign up for the service, the overall service delivery of the service organisation is judged considering the results versus the expectation.
+Once they sign up for the service, the overall service delivery of the service organisation is judged based on the results versus the expectations within this zone of tolerance in marketing.

 Let us look at an example here.
 Before travelling to a new place, when we book a room at a hotel, the basic service that we expect is that the room is ready by the time we reach the hotel and will be neat and clean.
-Any delay in the allotment of the room even after pre-booking or the cleanliness of the room not meeting our expected standards will no doubt cause a great deal of consternation!
+Any delay in the allotment of the room even after pre-booking or the cleanliness of the room not meeting our expected standards will no doubt cause a great deal of consternation, as it may fall outside our zone of tolerance in marketing.

 If companies fall short of the expectations that customers have or if the provided service does not lie within the “zone of tolerance”, it will inexorably lead to a negative experience and frustration for the customer.
 The fallout could be decreased customer loyalty and a decision to move to competitors for better experiences.
 On the other hand, a service level above the zone of tolerance, leads to customer delight.